kenkong2000/notification-service/README.md

 Integration test with @SpringBootTest should be separated in another project or using SoapUI to test it automatically.

+Required to setup environment variable: SENDGRID_API_KEY for sendgrid

 Application.properties:

 	send.raken.only true/false - send only to rakenapp.com domain if true.
 Default to true